Careers Advice and Information

 • Be Epic – Feel the freedom of the outside world for five days away from home at a PGL site in Shrewsbury.
 Take on adrenaline-fuelled activities like Jacob’s ladder, canoeing and archery.
 Your team will cheer you along every step of the way, sharing in every challenge and every success.

 • Live Life – Next up, you’ll spend five days living at The University of Bedfordshire, gaining crucial life skills from public speaking to basic first aid.

 • Do Good – Back at home, you and your team will devise a social action project based on an issue you feel passionate about.
 You have the skills and confidence to do anything – the more original, the better!
 This is your chance to feel proud by making a real difference in your community.

 • Celebration – Celebrate your achievements with your fellow NCS grads and receive your certificate signed by the Prime Minister!

-There are other locations available if the above dates in the St Albans area are not suitable for you.
-For more information please call us on 0800 197 8010 or Speak to Michelle Rutherford who is the NCS School Coordinator.
+There are other locations available if the dates in the St Albans area are not suitable for you.
+For more information please call us on 0800 197 8010 or Speak to Mrs M Rutherford who is the NCS School Coordinator.